 If you’re anything like the brunettes we know, you’ve spent your entire adult live waffling between wanting to bleach your hair to try an adventurous color and never wanting to touch it.

 Luckily, peacock hair happens to be the best of both worlds.
 The moody, jewel-like look incorporates subtle purple, green, and blue highlights into dark manes.
 Instead of dunking your whole head in bleach, you’ll only need to damage a few strands.

-Holographic hair is a new trend, one that’s taken social media by storm.
+Metallic hair is a new trend, one that’s taken social media by storm.
 Beauty gurus everywhere might already be replicating the style, but that doesn’t mean you shouldn’t try it.

 We love this look on all skin tones, but find it’s most flattering on long hair.
 The extra length will give your stylist plenty of room to play.
 When your color starts to fade, you’ll be able to swap damaged ends for fresh, silver bob.